Availity/availity-workflow/.github/CONTRIBUTING.md

 Builds the example application

+### Testing Template Changes

+If you need to test changes to the template, you can use the `--branchOverride` command when running `npx @availity/workflow init`.

 ## Versioning

 This repo uses the [yarn release workflow](https://yarnpkg.com/features/release-workflow) for managing versions and releases.
 We expect you to follow the [Angular Commit Format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) since it will help when determining an appropriate version bump for your PR.